 Alpha Phi Sigma, the National Criminal Justice Honor Society, recognizes scholastic achievement and excellence by undergraduate and graduate students in the criminal justice sciences and related fields.
 The mission of Alpha Phi Sigma is to promote critical thinking, rigorous scholarship and life-long learning; to keep abreast of the advances in scientific research; to elevate the ethical standards of the criminal justice professions; and to sustain in the public mind the benefit and necessity of education and professional training.

-- Justice or Legal Studies major or minor
+- be a declared Justice or Legal Studies major or minor;

-- At least 12 credits in Justice or Legal Studies courses
+- have earned a minimum of 12 credits in Justice and/or Legal Studies courses.

 How to Apply